 The short answer should be as many as it takes.
-Then again, are you trying to explain what you do for training or describe how your site handles training?
+Are you trying to explain what you do for training or describe how your site handles training?
 Who is your audience?
-The real answer is, it depends, doesn’t it?
+Who are the procedures being written for?

 In a recent theory vs. practice blog (use systems approach for consistently effective outcomes), I urged readers to take a big picture look at training from start to finish.
-Included in this view are three distinct segments: preparation, delivery and measuring effectiveness.
-To some leaders, the mere idea of creating training procedures around these three segments is relegated to a check-mark for the to-do list very much akin to training being a check in the box.
-So the simpler it is meaning less detail, the easier it is to follow.
-But really it means easier to administer, in their rationalized point of view.
+Included in this view are three distinct segments: (1) preparation, (2) delivery and (3) measuring effectiveness.
+To some leaders, the idea of creating more than one training procedure around these three segments is baffling.
+Training isn’t that hard.
+Why are you making this so complicated, they ask.
+The simpler the process is (meaning less detail), the easier it is to follow and administer, is what they are really thinking.

-Upon a root cause analysis involving operator error, the impact of this rationale can be quite a surprise.
-Training is not that simple and requires more than a check on someone’s to-do list.
-Find out why in the e-Book, Robust Training System Lexicon.
-For Life Sciences L& D professionals, “there shall be written procedures” also holds true for training our employees!
-In spite of this, the level of detail is always a concern for both author and approver.
+Upon a root cause analyses involving operator errors, the impact of this rationale can be quite a surprise.
+Investigators uncover a lot of interpretations on how training was conducted.
+So, training is not that simple to deliver and requires more than a check on someone’s to-do list.
+There is a reason why “there shall be written procedures” can be found throughout the regulations.
+In spite of this, the level of detail is always a concern for both SOP Author and approver.

 But SMEs like KISS for Training

-As an end user, I need enough detail so I can accomplish what I need to do without over complicating my task, stay within compliance and be effective as a qualified trainer.
-Since most qualified trainers are not full time training professionals, the training procedures become their tools not just a bunch of QA or HR rules about training.
-Without defining what your program includes and how to execute it, qualified trainers and other SMEs will complete their assignments in a manner that is simple as possible and may not be 100% compliant.
+As an end user, I need enough detail so I can accomplish what I need to do without over complicating my task, to stay within compliance and be effective as a qualified trainer.
+Since most qualified trainers are not full-time training professionals, the training procedures become their how-to tools not just a bunch of QA or HR rules about training.
+Without defining what your program includes and how to execute it, qualified trainers and other SMEs will complete their training delivery assignments in a manner that is as simple as possible and may not be 100% compliant.
 Administrative procedures are not for them, they argue.

-The holistic training picture may have 3 Big Blocks, but it takes 6 elements to execute it well.
+The holistic training picture may have 3 Big Blocks (preparation, delivery and measuring effectiveness), but it takes 6 elements to execute it well.
 They are:

 - GxP and Training Curricula